Alan4247748/friendly-potato/docs/case studys/intro.md

 **60% Copywriting**<br />
 **40% Design**

-  ***Creating an art direction from Volvo's image bank and balancing stakeholders from mulitple agencies and the Volvo team.***
+  ***Using Volvo's image bank to create an art direction while balancing multiple agencies stakeholders and the Volvo team.***

 ## XC90 Recharge